 Kava has a calming effect, producing brain wave changes similar to changes that occur with calming medicines such as diazepam (Valium, for example).
 Kava also can prevent convulsions and relax muscles.
-Although kava is not addictive, its effect may decrease with use.
+Although kava is not habit-forming, its effect may decrease with use.

 Traditionally prepared as a tea, kava root is also available as a dietary supplement in powder and tincture (extract in alcohol) forms.

 Kava's calming effect may relieve anxiety, restlessness, sleeplessness, and stress-related symptoms such as muscle tension or spasm.
 Kava may also relieve pain.

 When taken for anxiety or stress, kava does not interfere with mental sharpness.
 When taken for sleep problems, kava promotes deep sleep without affecting restful REM sleep.